bbgit/bbgit.github.io/README.md

-### Conditions as of May 16, 2025 at 5:02:10 PM CDT
+### Conditions as of May 16, 2025 at 5:07:30 PM CDT

 Temperature: 79.80 &deg;F

 Feels like: 79.80 &deg;F

-Humidity: 86%
+Humidity: 82%

-Wind Direction: NW
+Wind Direction: ENE

-Windspeed: 0.0 mph
+Windspeed: 1.1 mph

-Wind Gust: 0.0 mph
+Wind Gust: 2.2 mph

 ---